 Before contacting us, however, please double check your Ruokangas warranty card for the wood species used for fretboard.
 If your warranty card (older than 2012) states ‘Rosewood’ – it means always East Indian Rosewood.
 Newer (2012 on) Ruokangas guitar warranty cards list the complete trade & latin names of all the wood species used in the guitar.

-Check out our online Maintenance Guide for detailed instructions how to clean and maintain your Rosewood fretboard in good condition.
+Check out our online Maintenance Guide for detailed instructions how to clean and maintain your guitar fretboard in good condition.